 The Bible is divided into two testaments.
-The word “testament” comes from the Latin translation of “covenant”.
+The word 'testament' comes from the Latin translation of the word for 'covenant'.

 The law of Moses is embedded within the covenant between God and Israel, and therefore should be seen primarily as a relational bond, rather than as a legal contract.
 A legal contract is a merely an impersonal business transaction, whereas a covenant is a means by which two people, groups or nations agree to relate to one another on a long-term basis.

-The Greek word is diatheke, used 270 times in the Septuagint to translate berith, where it retains the same meaning.
-“Diatheke” is used over thirty times in the New Testament, with the same meaning as the Hebrew “berith”.
-In some places in the NT, it has an additional meaning of a “testament” or “will”.
+The Greek word for covenant is 'diatheke', used 270 times in the Septuagint to translate the Hebrew 'berith', where it retains the same meaning.
+'Diatheke' is used over thirty times in the New Testament, with the same meaning as the Hebrew 'berith'.
+In some places in the NT, it has an additional meaning of a 'testament' or 'will'.

 Three types of covenant

 In the Old Testament, three different types of covenant are found.
 The differences between them have profound theological implications.

 The parity covenant was made between people of approximately equal status.
 The covenant was normally entered into willingly by both parties.
 It would be first proposed by one side, and then accepted by the other, before being sealed by an oath and eating a meal together.
 The two parties normally refer to each other as 'brothers', showing their equality.
 A parity covenant is only made between two human beings, never between God and his people.